ZeroWeight/learningPowershell/readme.md

                 [-AsBaseObject]
                 [<CommonParameters>]
 ```
-N.B `LogName` is positional parameter, its value
+N.B. `LogName` is positional parameter, its value
 must be passed in the first position.
 But you do
 not have to actually type the `–LogName` parameter
 name, that part is optional.